Sourcing 60 Senior Embedded C++ experts and other IT specialists in a month time, and more.

 Working closely with the client helps understand the IT project requirements and business needs.
 All to match the IT talent to the right opportunities, and make sure the teams’ qualifications tick all the boxes for the client, and the client fulfils all the expectations IT experts hold.

-Close cooperation with the client plays an important role if it comes to designing the series of technical training for our IT Recruiters.
+Close cooperation with the client plays an important role when it comes to designing the series of technical training for our IT Recruiters.
 The topics of the training are specific and adjusted to the recruitment processes and our clients’ needs.

 Scaling the efforts

 Seargin teams have been fulfilling the demand for similar IT experts for nearly 8 years.
 Our database includes around 7,000 active Embedded software developers with who we have developed relationships at some point.

 As you can guess, that helps tremendously.
 On top of that, our capabilities and scale of business allow us to relocate the experts from one IT project to another.
 All those facts contribute towards a quick and efficient hiring process.
 There’s always that one perfect candidate, and there’s always that one dream project suited to the candidate.

 To sum up:

 Discovering IT candidates with certain qualifications and experiences is a challenge for many.
 But our and our clients’ experience proves, that niche IT experts are not unicorns – they exist.

 Putting the candidates first and honing sourcing strategies and all the steps of the recruitment process can do wonders.